evaera/Aurora/README.md

 Auras have a "definition", which is a ModuleScript that returns a table containing known properties.
 You should put your Auras in a folder (nesting allowed), and then call `Aurora.RegisterAurasIn` with the folder.
 See *RegisterAurasIn* for more details on how the matching process works.

-In Aura and Effect definitions, every property value is expected to be a static (serializable) value.
+In Aura definitions, every property value is expected to be a static (serializable) value.
 In every case, a function is also acceptable in place of a value, but the function must **never yield**, must **have no side effects**, and **return the expected type** for the property.
 The function is passed one argument, which is the Aura itself.

 The definition is split into sections, each containing a different type of information.
 A sample Movement Speed Aura definition is provided below: